 If your braille display features a braille keyboard, you can use it to enter text or do the following commands.

 Please note that the command to turn on the keyboard is Space+Dots 1-3.
-Alternatively, if your braille display has touch cursors you can use them to do certain actions.
+Alternatively, you can use your braille display with touch cursors to do certain actions.
 Visit this page to learn more about what braille displays are supported, including specific key commands for each display.
 For more on this, you can visit Microsoft.